Measurement of the Higgs boson total decay width using the H $\to$ WW $\to$ e$\nu\mu\nu$ decay channel in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Uncertainties

 All the systematic uncertainties described in Ref.~\cite{HWW_xsec_Run2} have been considered in this analysis.
 The experimental systematic uncertainties are estimated from the correlated and uncorrelated integrated luminosity uncertainties; the trigger and lepton isolation and identification efficiencies from the differences between data and MC simulation; the jet energy scale and resolution from variations due to correlated and uncorrelated parameters; the unclustered energy scale; the \PQb tagging selection efficiency using scale factors; the pileup correction; and the MC modeling uncertainties from nonprompt, nonresonant $\PW\PW$, and top quark backgrounds.
 The nonprompt lepton background is influenced by the jet flavor composition when jets are misidentified as leptons.
 Such effects contribute an uncertainty of about 5--10\% to the misidentification rate~\cite{Sirunyan:2018egh}.
 An additional normalization uncertainty of 30\% is assigned to the nonprompt lepton background to cover the maximum discrepancy between data and MC simulation in the same-sign lepton validation region.
 As a conservative approach, uncertainties equal to the full top quark \pt correction for \ttbar events and the full $\pt^{\PW\PW}$ correction for nonresonant $\PW\PW$ events are applied.

 The theoretical systematic uncertainties arise in the choices of PDFs; renormalization and factorization scales; PS modeling of jet multiplicity; and UE modeling.

 Each systematic uncertainty is incorporated into the statistical model using a nuisance parameter, which can either modify the shape or perturb the scale of the DNN output used to derive the final decay width.
+All of the nuisance parameters are symmetric Gaussian constraints.
 The contribution of each overall type of uncertainty to the final measurements is given in the summary table of Section~\ref{sec:results}.
 The largest systematic uncertainty is from the theoretical components, with the normalization and factorization uncertainties being the most important.